 1. Create a unique brand and set yourself apart

 Products are temporary; the brand lasts forever.
 You’ll have new products coming in and going out; your brand lasts throughout.
 Every company’s brand is different but built in similar ways; through advertisements, graphic design, customer service, social media presence, and so on.

 Having an online presence is crucial to gaining traffic for an e-commerce store.
 This means you must put out consistent content that is in line with your brand’s message and values.
 Blog posts, videos, and other content are a great way to create a unique brand that your customers can always remember and relate to.

 Let’s look at the famous Canadian beauty brand Soap & Glory.
 They developed their brand around the ‘70s persona, with very quirky marketing campaigns and packaging.
-Instead of throwing the usual scientific facts at their customers that are used by most cosmetic manufacturers, S&G use everyday lingual with witty pictures to show the results expected from their products.
-It helps their brand stand out, and customers get a good laugh out of it too.
+Instead of throwing the usual scientific facts at their customers that are used by most cosmetic manufacturers, S&G uses puns to advertise their products, giving their users a good laugh out of the captions and delivering the value of their product to them.
 They have new products coming in regularly, but their brand stays consistent- providing relatable content to consumers, staying active and regular on all their social media, targeting a certain audience, and keeping up their witty marketing campaigns and packaging.

 3. Be Charitable and Sustainable

 We live in a world where people are becoming a lot more socially and politically aware and active.
 They want to make a constant effort to add to society through their everyday practices, and this includes online shopping.